musictech/style-guide/sourcefile.md

 # Figures and captions

 Figures can be added using the format shown below.
 The caption for the image is in square brackets and the path to the image in parentheses.
-Images can be hosted online (see Image 1) or on your local computer (see Image 2).
+Images can be hosted online (@Fig:mod) or on your local computer (@Fig:3d).
 Refer to the images in the body text as the images will be automatically placed in the most appropriate location.

-![An example of an image added directly from a URL [@Kinsler2000-hd]](http://www.enggpedia.com/images/stories/amp-mod.jpg)
+![An example of an image added directly from a URL [@Kinsler2000-hd, p.81]](http://www.enggpedia.com/images/stories/amp-mod.jpg){#fig:mod}

-![An example of a local image in the same folder as the text file [@Howard2000-dr]](3d-domains.png)
+![An example of a local image in the same folder as the text file [@Howard2000-dr, p.29]](3d-domains.png){#fig:3d}